antononcube/Raku-LLM-Functions/README.md

 say &func('greek salad');
 ```
 ```
 # Certainly!
-Here's a classic recipe for a refreshing Greek Salad:
+Here's a classic recipe for a Greek Salad:
 #
 # ### Greek Salad Recipe
 #
 # **Ingredients:**
-# - 3 large ripe tomatoes, chopped
+# - 3 large tomatoes, chopped
 # - 1 cucumber, peeled and sliced
-# - 1 green bell pepper, sliced into rings
+# - 1 green bell pepper, sliced
 # - 1 small red onion, thinly sliced
 # - 1/2 cup Kalamata olives
 # - 200g (about 7 oz) feta cheese, cut into cubes or crumbled
 # - 2 tablespoons extra virgin olive oil
-# - 1 tablespoon red wine vinegar (optional)
+# - 1 tablespoon red wine vinegar or lemon juice
 # - 1 teaspoon dried oregano
 # - Salt and freshly ground black pepper, to taste
 #
+# **Optional:**
+# - 1 tablespoon capers
+# - Fresh parsley or mint for garnish
+#
+# ---
+#
 # **Instructions:**
-# 1. In a large bowl, combine the chopped tomatoes, cucumber, green peppers, red onion, and olives.
-# 2. Add the feta cheese on top.
-# 3. Drizzle the olive oil and red wine vinegar over the salad.
-# 4. Sprinkle with dried oregano, salt, and black pepper.
-# 5. Gently toss everything together to combine, or serve it with the feta on top un-mixed as preferred.
-# 6. Serve immediately with crusty bread or as a side dish.
 #
+# 1. **Prepare the vegetables:** Wash and chop the tomatoes into bite-sized pieces.
+Peel and slice the cucumber.
+Slice the green bell pepper and red onion thinly.
+#
+# 2. **Combine:** In a large salad bowl, combine tomatoes, cucumber, green pepper, red onion, and Kalamata olives.
+#
+# 3. **Add feta:** Add the feta cheese on top of the salad.
+You can either cube it or crumble it according to your preference.
+#
+# 4. **Make the dressing:** In a small bowl, whisk together the olive oil, red wine vinegar (or lemon juice), oregano, salt, and pepper.
+#
+# 5. **Dress the salad:** Pour the dressing over the salad and gently toss to combine all ingredients well.
+#
+# 6. **Garnish and serve:** Optionally, sprinkle with capers and fresh herbs like parsley or mint.
+Serve immediately.
+#
+# ---
+#
-# Enjoy your fresh and delicious Greek salad!
+# Enjoy your fresh and flavorful Greek salad!
 ```

 ### Positional arguments